thomasWeise/simpleCluster/README.md

 ## 1. Introduction

 This is a very trivial job scheduling engine for small clusters.
-Here, using some sophisticated system is just too complicated.
+Here, using some [sophisticated systems](https://en.wikipedia.org/wiki/Comparison_of_cluster_software) like [TORQUE](https://en.wikipedia.org/wiki/TORQUE_Resource_Manager) or [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) is just too complicated, as they require a lot of installation and configuration effort.
+Instead, we aim to develop a very simple system for distributing jobs that does not require any installation (except for Java) and has one single entry point for job submission and execution.
+We also do not care about rights management or systems security, as this system is strictly for personal use.

-Instead, the idea is that all worker computers mount a shared directory.
+The idea is that all worker computers mount a shared directory under exactly the same path.
+You should also mount this directory on your own PC.
 Inside this shared directory, we put the binaries and data of all jobs to be executed.
+For each job, you could create a directory, put the binary and data and a shell script for executing the job inside.
 There also is a job queue file to which jobs can get appended and these are then executed by the workers.
 No rights management, no ssh, no nothing spectacular.
-Just a simple jar archive for both submitting jobs and launching worker threads.
+Just a simple jar archive for both submitting jobs to the queue and for launching jobs in worker threads.
 Each job is processed by a single worker thread.
+No management of parallelism except for that is done, i.e., jobs may be programs that can spawn arbitrarily many own threads.
+However, you can tag a job as `blocksMachine` meaning that no other job can be executed in parallel on the same machine.

+There is no central scheduling.
+Instead, the workers will query the job queue file for new tasks.
+Via a lock file, it is ensured that only one worker can read the queue file at once.
+For each worker PC, at most one idle thread will be querying the central job queue file.
+Since there is no central scheduling, we do not need any cluster management software or resource management software.

 Don't expect any high performance or great scalability.
 I don't care about that.
 I just want a simple distributed job executor that only needs a minimum software installation (i.e., Java).
+It uses a simple text file and a lock file for queue management, so if you have more than 10 or so worker PCs and more than 1000 or so jobs at once, expect a significant performance decrease.

 ## 2. Usage